sjackman/white-spruce-organelles-paper/white-spruce-organelles.md

 *trnD-AUC*, *trnH-GUG*, *trnL-UAG*, *trnN-AUU*, *trnP-AGG*, *trnR-GCG*, *trnR-UCG*, *trnS-GCU*, *trnS-GGA*, *trnU-UCA*, *trnV-CAC* and *trnV-UAC* contain introns.

-The putative mitochondrial sequences of white spruce and Norway spruce show high sequence similarity, over 98% nucleotide identity, but only 60% of the Norway spruce putative mitochondrial sequences are covered by alignments of the white spruce sequences.

 Repeats compose 386 kbp (6.4%) of the mitochondrial genome.
 Simple repeats and LTR Copia, ERV1 and Gypsy are the most common repeats, shown in [Figure 4][].

 <a name="figure-2"></a>